 Operational traffic impacts were determined for arterials and local streets by comparing the overall intersection level of service (LOS) for the project alternatives.
-Impacts would occur if a Build Alternative results in traffic operations performing below the acceptable LOS or volume/capacity (v/c) ratio when the intersection or roadway segment would operate at or above the acceptable LOS or v/c ratio for the roadway under the No-Build Alternative.
+Impacts would occur if a Build Alternative results in traffic operations performing below the acceptable LOS when the intersection or roadway segment would operate at or above the acceptable LOS for the roadway under the No-Build Alternative.
 Impacts may also occur if the build alternative traffic operations reduce the LOS from E to F or if the delay in an LOS F condition is worsened by more than 10 seconds.
 This approach outlines the process for consideration of mitigation to address possible impacts.